Skip to content

 To refine an existing schema, pass current_yml_schema — existing objects and fields are preserved and only the described changes are applied.

-Save the instance_id — you’ll pass it with every subsequent call.
+Returns instance metadata including the id.
+Save it — you’ll pass it with every subsequent call.

 Update the schema of an existing instance: